quicwg/datagram/draft-ietf-quic-datagram.md

 # Datagram Frame Type

 DATAGRAM frames are used to transmit application data in an unreliable manner.
-The DATAGRAM frame type takes the form 0b0011000X (or the values 0x30 and 0x31).
+The DATAGRAM frame type takes the form 0b001100XX (or the values 0x30, 0x31, 0x32 and 0x33).
 The least significant bit of the DATAGRAM frame type is the LEN bit (0x01).
 It indicates that there is a Length field present.
 If this bit is set to 0, the Length field is absent and the Datagram Data field extends to the end of the packet.
 If this bit is set to 1, the Length field is present.
+The second least significant bit of the DATAGRAM frame type is the NO_ACK bit (0x02).
+It indicates that the DATAGRAM frame should not elicit an acknowledgement.

 The DATAGRAM frame is structured as follows: